Why do people so often

 political right is more selfish,

-understandably insulted by such an honest definition.
+insulted by such an honest definition.
 In

-addition, the right is intrinsically less honest than the left,
+any case, the right is intrinsically less honest than the left,

 and has more power than the left.
 For these reasons, you